SchokiCoder/book_modern_c/src/22_optional.md

 ## Undefined behavior and co

-Can you remember the part in the chapter about types, in which i was talking about a "SpecialMachine"?
+Can you remember all the times when said something like "... at least on my machine"?
-This part exists because of undefined behavior within the C language.
+These additions exist because of undefined behavior within the C language.
 Undefined behavior means that the C standard itself does not define what happens in every case.
 One such case is the exact size of an "int".
-The C standard defines an "int" being at least 16 bits long and at maximum 32 bits.
+The C standard requires an "int" to be **at least** 16 bits long.
 "Then who is defining the exact size at the end of the day?"

 The compiler, even if it results in demons flying out of your nose... don't